pudly/schmopera-hugo/content/articles/if-you-like-star-wars-you-re-gonna-flip-for-opera-shouting-into-the-void.md

 Maybe this is how it is for everyone that has a niche interest.
 Indie film lovers, college sports fans, lovers of obscure graphic novels - maybe they all bristle at the ubiquitous fandom of big-budget Hollywood movies, the NFL, DC Comics.

 The optimistic version of all this complaining: maybe there were a bunch of people in that sold-out crowd that saw the prowess of the Toronto Symphony Orchestra, and will come to see a mainstage concert in the future.
-It's apparently true that most of the time, the people who attend things like this _Star Wars_ series are not inspired to come back for Beethoven.
+But, it's apparently true that most of the time, the people who attend things like this _Star Wars_ series are not inspired to come back for Beethoven.
 (I asked.)

 But maybe - _maybe?_ - the kids in that _Star Wars_ audience will think it's pretty neat to have a live orchestra playing John Williams' score.
+And it would be very cool if they began listening to movie scores with more scrutiny; even cooler, if they grew into grown-ups who are open to being moved by music.